-Find out more at mygov.scot/child- disability-payment See carerscotland.org for regular updates and information on the benefit opening for new claims.
-Independent Living Fund Transitions Fund If you are looking after someone aged 15 to 25 with a disability or impairment, they may be able to apply to the Transition Fund for money to help take part in a new activity or learn a skill.
+Find out more at carerscotland.org/adult-disability-payment Independent Living Fund Transitions Fund If you are looking after a disabled young person or young adult aged 15 to 25, with a disability or impairment, they may be able to apply to the Transition Fund for money to help take part in a new activity or learn a skill.
 They can use the money for things like: art or music lessons, a device or technology to help with their disability, joining a class or club, travel training, driving lessons and training courses.
 The maximum amount they can claim is £4,000.
 Find out more at ilf.scot/transition-fund Attendance Allowance If you are looking after someone of State Pension age, they could claim Attendance Allowance.
 Attendance Allowance may be awarded if they need help with personal care (such as dressing, washing or using the toilet), or supervision to make sure they are safe.
 If you are of State Pension age and feel you have such needs, you may also be eligible.

-Find out more at carersuk.org/ attendanceallowance Help with Council Tax If you're caring for someone, you may be able to get help with your Council Tax bill.
+Find out more at carerscotland.org/ attendanceallowance Help with Council Tax If you're caring for someone, you may be able to get help with your Council Tax bill.
 Council Tax Reduction is a scheme run by local councils to help those on a low income with their Council Tax bill.
 Find out how to contact your local council for more details at gov.uk/find-local-council Under certain circumstances, properties can be exempt from Council Tax.
-These are the ones that may be particularly relevant to you as a carer: - if you have left the property empty and it is no longer your main residence because you are providing personal care to someone - if the only person(s) living in the property is severely mentally impaired and no one else could be liable to pay the Council Tax - if the property has been left empty by someone who is now resident in a hospital, a care home or a hostel where personal care is provided.
+These are the ones that may be particularly relevant to you as a carer: - If you have left the property empty and it is no longer your main residence because you are providing personal care to someone. - If the only person(s) living in the property is severely mentally impaired and no one else could be liable to pay the Council Tax. - If the property has been left empty by someone who is now resident in a hospital, a care home or a hostel where personal care is provided.
 There are sometimes discounts you can get on the Council Tax bill.
 If only one person lives in the property a 25% discount can be applied to the bill.
 Certain people, including some carers and people with a severe mental impairment, are not counted when the council works out how many people live in a property.
 You may also be able to get a discount if you live in a band E-H house and are on a low income.
 You may be able to pay less Council Tax under the disability reduction scheme if your home has had work carried out on it to help you or someone else living with a disability.

-Find out more at carersuk.org/counciltax
+Find out more at carerscotland.org/counciltax